obstmi/CNAND_nd064_C4_Observability_Starter_Files/Project_Building_a_Metrics_Dashboard/README.md

 ## Verify the monitoring installation

-*TODO:* run `kubectl` command to show the running pods and services for all components.
+*DONE:* run `kubectl` command to show the running pods and services for all components.
 Take a screenshot of the output and include it here to verify the installation
 ![](answer-img/Running_Pods_And_Services.png)

 ## Setup the Jaeger and Prometheus source
-*TODO:* Expose Grafana to the internet and then setup Prometheus as a data source.
+*DONE:* Expose Grafana to the internet and then setup Prometheus as a data source.
 Provide a screenshot of the home page after logging into Grafana.
 ![](answer-img/Grafana_Homepage.png)
 ![](answer-img/Grafana_Datasources.png)

 ## Create a Basic Dashboard
-*TODO:* Create a dashboard in Grafana that shows Prometheus as a source.
+*DONE:* Create a dashboard in Grafana that shows Prometheus as a source.
 Take a screenshot and include it here.
 ![](answer-img/Grafana_Prometheus_Dashboard.png)

 ## Describe SLO/SLI
-*TODO:* Describe, in your own words, what the SLIs are, based on an SLO of *monthly uptime* and *request response time*.
+*DONE:* Describe, in your own words, what the SLIs are, based on an SLO of *monthly uptime* and *request response time*.
 ### SLO: "Monthly Uptime"
 * This SLO specifies the target for the percentage of time a service should be available per month.
 * A Service Level Indicator (SLI) is the metric that is measured to determine whether you are achieving this SLO.
 In other words, a technical or quantifiable indicator.